 The melodies of “Thinking Out Loud” are craftily composed and serve the lyric deftly.
 Each musical thought leads logically to the next, creating an ebb and flow, and directing the storytelling and emotional arcs of the song.
-The lyric and melody comprise a substantial and competent work that could likely be supported by several other chord progressions in the accompaniment, and still have been hit.
+The lyric and melody comprise a substantial and competent work that could likely be supported by several other chord progressions and grooves in the accompaniment and still have been a hit.

 Here’s a recording of both of the two verses from “Thinking Out Loud” played over top of each other simultaneously.
-What I want you to notice is that I can layer the two performances, play them back together, and it sounds pretty good.
-I can do this because the shape is the essentially the same from one verse to the next.
+What I want you to notice is that I can layer the two performances, play them back together, and it sounds pretty cohesive.
+I can do this because the shape is essentially the same from one verse to the next.
 This melody has integrity.
-I’m not talking about moral integrity but structural integrity.
-The two verses aren’t 100% identical, and any performer of the song might make little modifications, improvisations, or ornamentations around this melody just to add interest, make it her own, Tony Bennett the hell out of it if desired, but the melody would maintain its musical meaning, its essential arc.
+I’m not talking about moral integrity, but structural integrity.
+No, the two verses aren’t 100% identical, and any performer of the song might make little modifications, improvisations, or ornamentations around this melody just to add interest, make it her own, Tony Bennett the hell out of it if desired, but the melody would maintain its musical meaning, its essential arc.
 It has substance.

 And here we find the same integrity in the choruses.
 This is a stack of all three choruses from “Thinking Out Loud” with its “We found love right where we are” tag.

-Again we find a deliberate, complete and very substantial melodic work.
+Again we find a deliberate, complete, and very substantial melodic work.
 “Thinking Out Loud” is neither dominated nor significantly defined by the groove it shares with “Let’s Get It On.”
-In fact, I could install a different groove, an even more common one, and the song would remain intact and be hardly affected.
+In fact, I could install a different even more common one, and the song would remain intact and be hardly affected.
 The accompaniment is not its “heart.”
-The track’s value is mostly held in the wealth of material in these examples — catchy, clever, appealing, singable by a six year old after a couple of hearings, and completely composed by Ed Sheehan.
+The track’s value is mostly held in the wealth of material in these examples — catchy, clever, appealing, singable by a six-year-old after a couple of hearings, and completely composed by Ed Sheeran.

-I do predict they’ll take up time with a few pointless arguments.
+I imagine they’ll take up time with a few pointless arguments.
 Musicologists get paid to notice things like, “both songs leave a few beats of space between phrases in the lyric.”
 Or “both songs have the same ‘Verse Verse Chorus Verse Bridge Chorus’ structure.”
 Never mind that half the songs in the history of pop music do both of those as well.
-They’ve got to make a showing with a few observations that even if not significant, are at least true.

 ‘Let’s Get It On” is an iconic track that reached #1 on the Billboard Top 100.
-On paper it’s mostly a framework.
-It has a structure, but it’s a loose one.
-And it has melodies that have become familiar over time because it was a monster hit, but its melodies are rather meandering and fluid.
+It’s a lot of framework.
+It has a structure, but a delightfully loose one.
+And its melodies have become familiar and memorable, but those melodies are rather meandering and fluid.
 Most of us can precisely sing that first line, “I’ve been really trying, Baby…” and we can join the chorus at “Let’s get in on,” and only if you know and love the song, you might add “We’re all sensitive people…” But much of it is an ethereal, stylized and improvisational sounding performance.
 These are among its charms but they happen to have nothing in common with “Thinking.”

 “Let’s Get It On,” wasn’t defined by that groove anymore than “Thinking Out Loud” is.
 The groove fits the track and the track became iconic, but it’s not the driving force, not even close.